Located 3 miles (5 km) south of the centre of Edinburgh on Blackford Hill is the Royal Observatory of Edinburgh.

-This new Royal Observatory came about for two reasons; firstly the site of the old observatory on Calton Hill suffered from smoke pollution from the railway and the city which effected its work and secondly funding had been cut and the observatory was threatened with closure.
+This new Royal Observatory - on what was then farmland on the edge of the city - came about for two reasons; firstly observations at the old observatory on Calton Hill were plagued by smoke pollution from the railway and the city-centre homes and industry which affected its work, and secondly funding had been cut and the observatory was threatened with closure.
 Horrified by the closure threat, James Lindsay, the 26th Earl of Crawford, offered his considerable collection of books and instruments on the strict condition that a new observatory was built to house them.

 The Observatory continues to have an intimate relationship with the University of Edinburgh, whose Science Faculty lies nearby at the King's Buildings.
 The University's Institute for Astronomy is located at the Observatory and the Astronomer Royal holds a Professorship in Astronomy.